 Lack of concentration can lead to errors, missed deadlines, and low-quality work output.
 For example, lack of concentration during surgery can lead to failure to consider important information, resulting in low-quality work output.

-Also, lack of concentration can lead to poor decision-making, as individuals may make decisions without considering all available information or alternative perspectives.
+Also, a lack of concentration can lead to poor decision-making, as individuals may make decisions without considering all available information or alternative perspectives.

 How to prevent this error: